Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: In-context Learning Capabilities of Mamba

-As shown in \cref{fig:scaling}, Mamba consistently outperforms its more simple counterparts S4-Mamba and S4.
-In simple tasks such as linear regression, the gap between Mamba and S4-Mamba is much smaller than that of S4-Mamba and S4.
-Given that the main difference between Mamba and S4-Mamba is the input-dependent selection mechanism, appropriate gating and stacking of MLPs (\emph{i.e.}, the difference between S4-Mamba and S4) seem to be more significant for such tasks.
-However, in comparison, input-dependent selection makes meaningful progress for more complex tasks such as 2NN regression and learning decision trees.
+In \cref{fig:scaling_ssm}, Mamba consistently outperforms its simpler counterparts S4-Mamba and S4.
+For linear regression, the gap between Mamba and S4-Mamba is much smaller than that between S4-Mamba and S4.
+As the only difference between Mamba and S4-Mamba is the input-dependent selection mechanism, appropriate gating and stacking of MLPs (\textit{i.e.}, difference between S4-Mamba and S4) seem to be more significant for such tasks.
+In comparison, the input-dependence of Mamba makes meaningful progress for more complex tasks such as 2NN regression and learning decision trees.

 Mamba can also perform on par with Transformer even as the total FLOPs scale up.
 This is surprising given that Transformer and attention have been the focus of many previous works for its unique ICL capability.
 Moreover, Mamba tends to perform better in smaller parameter settings when controlling for equal depth, \emph{i.e.}, keeping the number of attention, MLP, and Mamba blocks equivalent.